kakasahebKK/ai-realtime-mentor/README.md

     Run POST `/api/mentor` endpoint, pass conversation between agent and customer in `text` field separated byt new lines.

+    In response API sends back conversation sentiment analysis along with suggestions to make it positive if the conversation is detected as negative in sentiment.

     Refer screenshots to see example